 Postcode Census Enhanced GIS Data Series

-Current (2016), accurate digital Australian Postcode Areas enriched with a comprehensive range of popular data from the most recent published (2011) Australian Census of Population and Housing.
+Current – 2023 – address-accurate digital Australian Postcode Areas enriched with a comprehensive range of popular data from the most recent published Australian Census of Population and Housing.

-MapMakers Census Enhanced Postcode Data products attributed with the latest Census data were released late 2012.
-This release of our always up-to-date Postcode Area GIS data series is enriched with over 280 fully proportioned attributes from the Census.
+MapMakers Census Enhanced Postcode Data products attributed with the latest Census data are available now.
+This most recent of our always up-to-date Postcode Area GIS data series is enriched with over 300 fully proportioned attributes from the 2021 Census.

 The default range of variables has been designed to meet the requirements of the majority of users, and while any individual user may have an interest in only a sub-set, data creation and maintenance tasks are collective ones.
 However we do offer discount rates for users requiring a only a limited sub-set of variables; contact us for details.